-Although farm workers have traditional- But this isn't the bosses' only worry ly been very difficult to organize, the AFL- about the union.
-Planters confess that CIO visitor was so impressed with the changing over to a simple hourly wage And Larks told people at a union meeting, strikers' spirit and with their leaders system would require a revolution in the that the national union may decided to send operation of their farms and in their whole way of life.
-They would have to become businessmen, like big farmers everywhere want this.
-And most of the Negroes on their plantations apparently don't want this either -not yet, anyway, and not all at once.
-If they had wanted it now, they would have joined the union and struck for their independence.
+But this isn't the bosses' only worry North, visited the Delta to decide whether choppers and drivers could force them to it should increase its aid to the strikers, their knees in a week, Although farm workers have traditionally been very difficult to organize, the AFL- about the union.
+Planters confess that CIO visitor was so impressed with the changing over to a simple hourly wage And Larkstoldpeopleataunion meeting, strikers' spirit and with their leaders system would require a revolution in the "My man told me, Look, you've been living that the national union may decided to send operation of their farms and in their whole in this house for a long time.
+Now we got in a team of professional organizers to way of life.
+They would have to become businessmen, likebig farmers everywhere the union to decide two hard questions.